 We get it – you want real leather, but you also will probably eat on the couch from time to time.
 No one wants to fuss over guests spilling a drink accidentally, or marks from the dog’s nails.
 Most of our clients are busy families in households with furry friends, wanting to know which are the best pet-friendly leathers or low-maintenance leathers.
 Here are our top-choices for leathers that can handle spills, scratches, being beaten up, and still look great.
 The wonderful thing about each of these leathers is that they will still age, and develop character and patina, while also being durable and fairly low-maintenance.

 Why it works for families: “People assume you need a protected leather for kids and pets but that’s not always the case,” Jennifer says.
 “With Mont Blanc, you still get age and patina but it’s got a little more protection.”
+See examples of Mont Blanc above in our color crush section.

 One of our top-selling leathers for a reason, Mont Blanc is fantastic for families with pets and kids.
 You’re gonna want to watch this video and see how easy it is.